HeiderJeffer/Imaginaries-Governance-and-Practices-of-AI-in-the-Welfare-State-A-Cultural-Critical-Inquiry/README.md

 triangulate_results(media_frames, policy_keywords, interviews)
 ```

-Here is the visual representation of your research methodology workflow.
+Here is the visual representation of our research methodology workflow.
 Each step in the research process is shown as a node, with directional arrows indicating the flow from one phase to the next.

 ```python
 # Research Methodology Representation in Python